uriweb/uri-component-library/README.md

 # URI Component Library

-The Component Library exists in order to standardize the look and feel of web elements, and make it fast and simple to build webpages that look great and stay on-brand.
+The Component Library standardizes the look and feel of web elements, and makes it fast and simple to build webpages that look great and stay on-brand.

 ## What's new in 5.0.0